 Don’t invest in an Automated External Defibrillator because you have to; invest because you should as they save lives.
 Good Samaritan Legislation exists in every state and territory of Australia to protect the providers of first aid.
 Invest in a Defib today!

 Every person, regardless of whether they have First Aid training, should have the confidence to and be capable of applying an AED in the event of a Cardiac Arrest.
 Today AEDs are simple to operate and effective in saving lives.
+Organisations can opt to purchase an AED to enhance their first aid response for the benefit of all staff and visitors.

 Shocking Truth: Defibrillator legislation is essential for Cardiac Arrest survival in Australia.